colmap/colmap/doc/faq.rst

 You can run feature matching on multiple GPUs by specifying multiple indices for CUDA-enabled GPUs, e.g., ``--SiftMatching.gpu_index=0,1,2,3`` runs the feature matching on 4 GPUs in parallel.
-By default, COLMAP runs feature matching on all CUDA-enabled GPUs.
+You can also run multiple feature matching threads on the same GPU by specifying the same GPU index twice, e.g., ``--SiftMatching.gpu_index=0,0,1,1,2,3``.
+By default, COLMAP runs one feature matching thread per CUDA-enabled GPU.

 Feature matching fails due to illegal memory access